adapta-project/adapta-gtk-theme/README.md

  > **Note:**
  >
- >   * The color-scheme can be used in Gnome-Builder and Gedit if installed to `~/.local/share/gtksourceview-3.0/styles` directory.
+ >   * The color-scheme can be used in Gnome-Builder, Gnome-Sushi and Gedit if installed to `~/.local/share/gtksourceview-3.0/styles` directory.
  >   * Currently only dark-variant is supported.

 Extra Browser Support